sendbird/sendbird-calls-javascript/README.md

 ```

-## Audio Permissions
+## Acquiring Media Device Permissions
-If user dial or accept for the first time in the given domain, browser prompts for permission to use microphone.
+If user dials or accepts for the first time in the given website, the browser may prompts for permission to use microphone and camera.
+It also might happens when user calls `SendBirdCall.useMedia()`.
+Without appropriate permissions allowed, user might not be able to access media devices, which includes retrieving list of available media devices or retrieving media stream from those devices.

 ## Initialize the SendBirdCall instance in a client app
 As shown below, the `SendBirdCall` instance must be initiated when a client app is launched.
 If another initialization with another `APP_ID` takes place, all existing data will be deleted and the `SendBirdCall` instance will be initialized with the new `APP_ID`.